mazeyqian/gurl/README.md

 ## Contributing

 Contributions to GURL are welcome!
-Please submit a pull request or open an issue on our [GitHub repository](https://github.com/mazeyqian/gurl).
+Please submit a pull request or open an issue on [GitHub repository](https://github.com/mazeyqian/gurl).

 ## License